 My first observation is that disagreeing with someone position is not questioning someone’s decency or their “goodness”.
 Public discourse today is breaking down because people are attributing bad intent to people who hold a different viewpoints.
 I think Arthur Brooks has eloquently written about this in the book Love Your Enemies and I briefly discuss it in my post Against Contempt.

-I agree with Charlie on many fundamental issues and I disagree with him on how one implements these shared value.
+I agree with Charlie on many fundamental issues and I disagree with him on other issues.
+I think he and I have many shared values, but see very different paths to implementing these shared values.

 My second observation is that I am surprised that Christians, of all people, would call any human “good”.
 Jesus in responding to someone calling Him good said in Mark 10:18